-(2) The three QC locations per sublot represent the outside, middle, and inside of the paving lane.
+(4) The three QC locations per sublot represent the outside, middle, and inside of the paving lane.
+The QC density testing procedures are detailed in Appendix A.

-(3) QV nuclear testing will consist of one randomly selected location per sublot.
+(5) QV nuclear testing will consist of one randomly selected location per sublot.
+The QV density testing procedures will be the same as the QC procedure at each testing location and are also detailed in Appendix A.